HMB-Entertainment/NZT/README.md

 - I felt inspired to design it this way after watching a Youtube video where Richard Feynman performed experiments in college with a friend and realized that Visual and Auditory systems work independently.

 *UI Design theory*
-- The fingers resting on the home row keys indicate all of these options in order of decreasing probability.
+- The fingers resting on the home row keys indicate all of these options in a way that balances the load on the left and right hands according to probability.
-- probability has inversely proportional relationship to pitch
+- The low a is most likely while the high a is least likely.
+The remaining keys in the home row are set the opposite way.
 - NZT indicates half-time via a tenuous warble that elicits an uncertain feeling.
 - NZT indicates failure via a sad chromatic descent.
 - NZT indicates success via a happy major scale.